MoamenZakaria/search-api-mongo/README.md

 ### Using Docker 🐳🐳
 Search-Api is very easy to install and deploy in a Docker container with all dependencies  using docker compose.

-By default, the Docker will expose port 3000 for the api and port 3306 for mysql db, so change this within the Dockerfile if necessary.
+By default, the Docker will expose port 3000 for the api, so change this within the Dockerfile if necessary.
 When ready, simply use the Dockerfile to build the image.

 ```sh
 cd search-api-mongo